Department website: https://business.wvu.edu/academics/accounting-department/macc

 - Jack Dorminey - Ph.D.
 (Virginia Commonwealth University)

 CPA, CMA, CFE.
-Managerial accounting, Forensic accounting, Behavioral research. - Richard Riley - PhD (University of Tennessee)
+Managerial accounting, Forensic accounting, AI, Behavioral research. - Richard Riley - PhD (University of Tennessee)

 Louis F. Tanner Distinguished Professor of Public Accounting, CPA/CFF, CFE, CVA.
 Financial accounting, Fraud and forensic accounting, Auditing, Consulting, Entrepreneurship.